webrecorder/specs/README.md

 ##### `textIndex` key (optional, NEW/experimental)

-A path to a text index file in the ZIP which contains a seperate full text search index, ideally in the `text/` directory.
+A path to a text index file in the ZIP which contains a full text search index and metadata information about the pages, ideally in the `text/` directory.

-#### 4) `pages.csv` (optional)

-The list of pages, specified in a CSV format.
-Each row should match the 'Page' object and contain at least the following columns: `url`, `date`, `title`, `id` The `url` and `date` are required.
-The date should be in ISO 8601 format.

 #### 5) `text/` directory (experimental)